O. Rajagopal: Early life

-He was born on 15 September 1929 to Pandalam Kunnathu Madhavan Nair and O. Konhikkavu Amma of Olanchery Veedu in Pudukkode Panchayath in Palakkad.
+He was born on Thiruvonam day, 15 September 1929 to Pandalam Kunnathu Madhavan Nair and O. Konhikkavu Amma of Olanchery Veedu in Pudukkode Panchayath in Palakkad.
 He is the eldest of the six children born to his parents.
 His early education took place in Kanakkannoor elementary school and Manjapra Upper Primary school and later went to Government Victoria College, Palakkad.

-His Law education was undertaken in Madras and after he completed his studies in law, he began practicing law in 1956 at the Palakkad District Court.
+His Law education was undertaken in Government Law College, Chennai and after he completed his studies in law, he began practicing law in 1956 at the Palakkad District Court.

 Jana Sangh work

 He was inspired by Deendayal Upadhyaya and began working in the Bharatiya Jana Sangh, shortly after completing his studies.
 The death of Upadhyaya in 1968 spurred Rajagopal to pursue his public career more deeply.
 He was the State General Secretary of Jana Sangh until 1974.
 That same year, he was promoted to the post of President, a post he held until 1977.

 During the Emergency period he was jailed with V. Velankutty, who was the Palakkad District President of Jana Sangh in Viyyur Central Jail.
 After the Indian Emergency, the Jana Sangh merged with the Janata Party.
 During this period of time Rajagopal served as the State General Secretary for the Jana Sangh.